rakslice/spotify_playlist_apple_music/README.md

 	  --playlist-name PLAYLIST_NAME
 	                        The name of the iTunes playlist to create or add to.
+	                        (default: use the name from the spotify playlist) --playlist-prefix PLAYLIST_PREFIX
+	                        A prefix for the front of the automatically created playlist name
-	                        (default: use the name from the spotify playlist) --exists              Expect an existing last playlist instead of creating a playlist at the start
+	  --exists              Expect an existing last playlist instead of creating a playlist at the start
+	  --pause               Pause on exception

 # To use